vshivp2/ux-test-platform/README.md

 mvn test
 </pre>

 NOTE: Mobile tests runs only on Sauce Machine.
+But still it can be triggered locally to run on Sauce via Sauce Connect.
+Follow this <a href="https://neo.pearson.com/docs/DOC-617300">link</a> for detailed steps.

-##How to run your tests in sauce:
+##How to run your tests in sauce via Travis CI:
 1. Leave the default testng.xml settings.
 Make sure to have the below parameters always set to:
 <pre>
   &lt;parameter name="runEnv" value="sauce"&gt;&lt;/parameter&gt;